 If you want to use Audit in your environment, you must install Elasticsearch 6.8.13 using the Elastic installer.
-To download the installer, see the Relativity Community.
+To access the Elasticsearch installation package, go to the Community.

 This page contains the following information: